≡ Menu

 Peace Operations

 The United Nations has been deploying police officers for service in peace operations since the 1960s.
 The United Nations Operation in the Congo (ONUC) was the very first United Nations mission where United Nations Police were deployed.
-The number of United Nations Police officers authorized for deployment in peacekeeping operations and special political missions increased from 5,840 in 1995 to over 11,000 in 2018.

 Every day, more than 11,000 United Nations police officers from 88 countries promote international peace and security by supporting countries in conflict, post-conflict, and crises.
 They reinforce and re-establish security by patrolling communities, advising domestic police services, increasing compliance with international human rights standards, and restoring and promoting public safety and the rule of law.